-Criticism when construction can be a great instrument of growth.
+Criticism when constructive can be a great instrument of growth.
 Find a mentor or someone who you trust and respect to give you feedback on your work and together you can identify areas you can improve and grow and also identify areas where you are getting it right.
 It is a healthy and needed aspect of creativity.

-“Know thy creative-self”
+“Know thy creative-self.”

 Reading and Journaling